kriess/dr-min-v3/README.md

 ## Making Updates

 1. Update the PHP mailer form.
-2. Just go to cgi-bin/send-email.php, amke changes, then right click and select deployment -> upload.
+2. Just go to cgi-bin/send-email.php, make changes, then right click and select deployment -> upload.

 Or updating the general site.